Why Travel Writer Pat Yale Never Left Turkey

 However, I would balance that with saying that people who work in tourism can use that hospitality to lure you into their carpet shop, etc.

-So I’ve often had to balance that you need to be careful that you don’t let yourself be sucked into something you don’t want to be part of, while also managing somehow to be open so that you go along with opportunities that present themselves.
+So I’ve often had to balance the need to be careful that you don’t let yourself be sucked into something you don’t want to be part of, while also managing somehow to be open so that you go along with opportunities that present themselves.

 The things that present themselves unexpectedly are often the most interesting things and the ones that you’ll remember later.